-Featuring appearances from Graham Lowe, Wayne Bennett, Wally Lewis, family archives and recreations, as well as footage of a career spanning three continents, Sharko will show us how to overcome the past in an honest, humanising and touching portrait about New Zealand’s greatest Rugby League player... ever.
+Featuring family archives and recreations, as well as footage of a career spanning three continents, Sharko will show us how to overcome the past in an honest, humanising and touching portrait about New Zealand’s greatest Rugby League player... ever.

-Now in his sixties, Mark works on the Gladstone wharves and is finally ready to make peace with a troubled past.
-They travel back to New Zealand, where new father himself Luke, learns about his dad’s working-class upbringing, led by a dominating patriarch and the brutal sport which he fell in love with.
+Together, they travel back to New Zealand, where new father himself Luke, learns about his dad’s working-class upbringing and the brutal sport which he fell in love with.

 Mark’s chance encounter with an upstart coach named Graham Lowe, who together form a special bond and lead their underdog country out of the depths of irrelevance and rise to challenge the world’s best on its largest stage.
 But for the injuries and personal loss that took him away from the game he loved dearly.